loopingz/webda.io/packages/webda/README.md

 You can call the http://localhost:18080/myservice, and see the nice output

-"I am a getter and i've sent an welcome email to you"
+"I am a getter and I've sent a welcome email to you"

 And then the http://localhost:18080/myurl

-"I am a inline route"
+"I am an inline route"

 ## Deploy it to the cloud

-First you need to create a deployment, from the configuration UI
+First, you need to create a deployment, from the configuration UI

 Then just use the Deploy button on the UI or the webda bin :